aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/saving-a-document-as-a-multipage-tiff/_index.md

 The following example shows how to perform TIFF binarization with a specified threshold:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_image_save_options-ExposeThresholdControlForTiffBinarization.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_image_save_options-ExposeThresholdControlForTiffBinarization.py" >}}

 Below you can compare images on which TIFF binarization was performed at various threshold values: